giacomotolari/users_web_page/README.md

 ## TASk 15 - form-validation

-Each input must contain at least 5 characters and you can't have more users with the same username.
+Non field can be empty and you can't have more users with the same username.

+## TASk 15 - disable-submit-button

+If the validations are not true disable the click of the submit button.